What you need to know today about the virus outbreak

 WHAT’S HAPPENING TODAY:

-— As the coronavirus pandemic spreads, so too do the crimes related to it.
-It’s adding to the burden on law enforcement trying to protect vulnerable citizens.

-— Malaysia’s medical glove factories, which make most of the world’s critical hand protection, are operating at half capacity just when they’re most needed.

-— New York City hospitals have become the war-zone-like epicenter of the coronavirus crisis in the U.S. with a “cacophony of coughing” in packed emergency rooms, beds squeezed in wherever there is space, and overworked, sleep-deprived doctors and nurses rationed to one face mask a day.
+— A “cacophony of coughing” in packed emergency rooms.
+Beds squeezed in wherever there is space.
+Overworked, sleep-deprived doctors and nurses rationed to one face mask a day and wracked by worry about a dwindling number of available ventilators as New York City’s hospitals become the war-zone-like epicenter of the nation’s coronavirus crisis.

-— In the debut episode of “Ground Game: Inside the Outbreak,”host Ralph D. Russo talks to News Director for Greater China Ken Moritsugu about the lessons the rest of the world can learn from Asia to stem the spread of COVID-19.
+— Despite what you may have read in a text message or on social media, there are currently no plans for a national quarantine, let alone martial law.
+Rumors of a military-enforced national lockdown have been debunked repeatedly by state and federal authorities who say their recurrence shows why it’s vital to find reliable sources of information.

+— The coronavirus is waging a war of attrition against health care workers throughout the world, but nowhere is it winning more battles at the moment than in Italy and in Spain, where protective equipment and tests have been in severely short supply for weeks.

 WHAT YOU NEED TO KNOW:

-For most people, the virus causes only mild or moderate symptoms, such as fever and cough.
-For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
+For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
+For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.
 The vast majority of people recover.

 One of the best ways to prevent spread of the virus is washing your hands with soap and water.
 The U.S. Centers for Disease Control and Prevention recommends first washing with warm or cold water and then lathering soap for 20 seconds to get it on the backs of hands, between fingers and under fingernails before rinsing off.